 Purposely eating fat can sound scary.
 Yet our bodies NEED fat to function at our best.
 So if you’re trying to lose weight and you cut out all fat, you aren’t doing your body any good!
 Including healthy, whole-food fats like cashews and coconut oil in these lemon fat bombs is a great way to get good fat back into your diet.

 You can include these in your breakfast, especially if you’re only getting protein and carbs but no fat.
 Starting the day off balanced is the best way to go.

 Store my lemon melt-aways in the freezer for several months.
 Once they set the first time, you can transfer them to a freezer-safe container and grab them whenever you want to!

 I love this recipe as a dessert and also as a great snack.
 Here’s why:

 - A quick alternative to sour candy, especially since this snack doesn’t give me a sugar crash!

 - One little treat goes a lot way in satisfying the body as well as the tastebuds.

-- These fat bombs help me hang onto my focus thanks to the healthy fats which are incredible for the brain.
+- These squares help me hang onto my focus thanks to the healthy fats which are incredible for the brain.

 - You can make a large batch ahead of time and store it in the freezer until you’re ready to enjoy.

 Is your mouth watering yet from this lemon fat bomb recipe?
 Then I have a feeling you’ll LOVE my new recipe book.
 Don’t miss out on the healthy and tasty recipes in Simple Green Meals.